appscode/blog/content/post/kubedb-v2024.03.16/index.md

   ...
 ```

-For point-in-time-recovery, all you need is to set the encprytion secret, repository names and a `recoveryTimestamp` in  the `.spec.init.archiver` section of the MariaDB object.
+For point-in-time-recovery, all you need is to set the encryption secret, repository names and a `recoveryTimestamp` in  the `.spec.init.archiver` section of the MariaDB object.

 Here is an example of MariaDB CR for point-in-time-recovery: